EmmanuelUka/producer-consumer/documentation.md

 - Protects the count and items array from concurrent modifications that could cause incorrect behavior.

 ### Producer Process
-- Generates tokens (starting from 0) and adds them to the buffer.
+- Generates values (starting from 0) and adds them to the buffer.
 - Waits on spaceSem if the buffer is full.
 - Locks mutexSem before modifying the buffer and unlocking afterward.
-- Signals itemsSem after producing a token to notify the consumer.
+- Signals itemsSem after producing a value to notify the consumer.

 ### Consumer Process
-- Removes tokens from the buffer.
+- Removes values from the buffer.
 - Waits on itemsSem if the buffer is empty.
 - Locks mutexSem before modifying the buffer and unlocking afterward.
-- Signals spaceSem after consuming a token to notify the producer.
+- Signals spaceSem after consuming a value to notify the producer.

 ### Cleanup
 - A separate program removes the shared memory and semaphores (shm_unlink and sem_unlink) to prevent resource leaks and ensure clean execution for future runs.